-Katsudon is simple and easy to prepare, only relying on a couple ingredients.
+Katsudon is simple and easy to prepare, only relying on a couple of ingredients.
 Therefore, it’s important to have a great sauce base and to have good quality pork.

 For the dashi stock, you can purchase hondashi which is a powder form of dashi that you just add water to or you can substitute just water.
 Keep in mind that this will not produce the best dashi stock.
-I will admit, even my dashi stock does have few ingredients that the basic recipe does not include, but I believe it makes a difference in the end.

 For the pork, I chose to use bone-in chops this time, something that I have never done before for this dish.
 I always used to use pork butt which is incredibly tender; however, after trying fried pork cutlets with the bone in, I was convinced to go this route.

 Pounding the pork with a mallet tenderizes the meat.
-To prevent you from tearing the meat a part, cover with plastic wrap (this also keeps your mallet clean!)
+To prevent you from tearing the meat apart, cover with plastic wrap (this also keeps your mallet clean!)
 Just don’t go too crazy when pounding; you don’t want your pork to be too thin!
 I kept mine at 1/2 inch thick.

-This breading station is a classic used for many, many items including but not limited to zucchini fries, chicken cutlets, chicken mcnuggets, coconut shrimp, mushroom “lollipops”, etc etc. It’s a classic because no matter what ingredient you fry, it’s fantastic with a crispy panko breading!
+This breading station is a classic used for many, many items including but not limited to zucchini fries, chicken cutlets, chicken McNuggets, coconut shrimp, mushroom “lollipops”, etc etc. It’s a classic because no matter what ingredient you fry, it’s fantastic with a crispy panko breading!

 Make sure your oil is not too hot.
 Too hot means the outside will cook much quicker on the outside than the inside.

-At this point you have created tonkatsu.
+At this point, you have created tonkatsu.
 You can serve the pork as is with tonkatsu sauce and rice and you have another popular Japanese dish.
 But you’re going to take it one step further and make katsudon!

 Saute onions, pour sauce, lay the pork and pour the eggs.
 Keep your flames on low so that the eggs don’t overcook.
 You don’t want them fully set; the idea is to get slightly runny and “wet” eggs when serving.